2892931976/PSysMonitor/README.md

 ##Introduce

 This is a simple monitor for linux server, with the ability to check the usage of CPU, memory, network I/O and process existance.
+It will send alert to admin's email address when something went wrong.

 ##Base Tools